department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/Research/2023-09-profile-hub-usability/conversation-guide.md

 ### Task #6: Click on a deep link (like DD214)

 *(6) Primary prompt:* **Let’s say you want to make sure what information VA.gov has about your service history is accurate.
 How would you go about checking on this on VA.gov?**
-- This link took you to another page – how did that jump feel?
+- This link took you to another part of the website – how did that jump feel?
 	- How would you get back to your Profile?

 - *(6a) Backup prompt (if already covered) – Account security (Update your sign-in info on the [credential] website):* Let’s say you need to double-check what credentials you use to log into your account.